arhen/bananamvc/README.md

 * This is simple Framework of PHP that used MVC Design Patterns.
 * Version : 0.3

+### plus : DOCKER ###

+* Now this apps run above docker. so make sure to install docker in server.
+* run docker-compose up
+	- this docker setup make 4 container (php, nginx, mysql, phpmyadmin)
+	- see docker-compose.yml about configuration
+* if dont use docker, just copy files/folders inside www/ folder.

 ### How do I get set up? ###

 * Summary of set up